micoloth/Ket/README.md

 It needs to be said that, even if many advancements have been made by thousands of great people throughout the decades, fixing programming once and for all unfortunately remains at the very bottom of *most* programmers’ priority list, for various reasons.\
 Some reasons are legitimate, like, legacy codebases to miantain are a thing.\
-And yet, at the cost of sounding brunt, I’ll also add that many of the reasons are rubbish, and to be clear, the programmers community at large is pretty luddist at this point.\
+And yet, at the cost of sounding brunt, I’ll also add that many of the reasons are rubbish.
+There is a very real need for a more solid programming environement.
 Multiple generations trained in very specific technologies and frameworks that happen to be completely arbitrary and bound to become obsolete in a matter of decades (if lucky) or years (more likely), cannot be good for anyone!\
 *Exactly for this reason* we need a solid framework that removes accidental complexity, so it lasts for a while…